BirdeeHub/make_minesweeper_tutorial/app/README.md

 You can learn too!

-You will need a version of Java Development Kit to recompile if you wish to edit.
+If you didnt download the version with a compiler, you will need a version of Java Development Kit to recompile if you wish to edit.

 ```powershell
 ##go to